Pancreatic cancer: Surgery

 For cancers involving the head of the pancreas, the Whipple procedure is the most commonly attempted curative surgical treatment.
 This is a major operation which involves removing the pancreatic head and the curve of the duodenum together ("pancreato-duodenectomy"), making a bypass for food from the stomach to the jejunum ("gastro-jejunostomy") and attaching a loop of jejunum to the cystic duct to drain bile ("cholecysto-jejunostomy").
 It can be performed only if the person is likely to survive major surgery and if the cancer is localized without invading local structures or metastasizing.
 It can, therefore, be performed only in a minority of cases.
 Cancers of the tail of the pancreas can be resected using a procedure known as a distal pancreatectomy, which often also entails removal of the spleen.
 Nowadays, this can often be done using minimally invasive surgery.

+Various techniques exist for reconstructing the pancreas after a Whipple procedure, with the aim of reducing complications such as postoperative pancreatic fistula.
+A Cochrane review comparing duct-to-mucosa pancreaticojejunostomy with other anastomosis techniques found very low-certainty evidence and no clear differences in fistula rates, mortality, or other major complications.

+Different approaches are also used for reconnecting the stomach to the small intestine after a Whipple procedure.
+A Cochrane review comparing antecolic versus retrocolic routes for the gastrojejunostomy found no clear difference in delayed gastric emptying, mortality, or other major complications.

 Although curative surgery no longer entails the very high death rates that occurred until the 1980s, a high proportion of people (about 30–45%) still have to be treated for a post-operative sickness that is not caused by the cancer itself.
 The most common complication of surgery is difficulty in emptying the stomach.
 Certain more limited surgical procedures may also be used to ease symptoms (see Palliative care): for instance, if the cancer is invading or compressing the duodenum or colon.
 In such cases, bypass surgery might overcome the obstruction and improve quality of life but is not intended as a cure.

+The extent of lymph node removal during pancreatic cancer surgery remains a subject of debate.
+A Cochrane review comparing standard versus extended lymphadenectomy found no clear evidence that more extensive lymph node removal improves overall survival or reduces cancer recurrence, but it was associated with increased operative time and a greater risk of complications.